 Presented by Rick Earley, Beverage Market Manager

 Fluid milk is one of nature's most nutritious foods and a great food ingredient for many purposes.
-However, it has a major limitation in shelf life even when refrigerated, and it is expensive to transport and handle due to temperature and sanitary concerns.
-Fluid cows' milk is about 87% water, with 3.5% protein, 3.5-3.7% butter fat, and about 5% carbohydrate (mostly lactose).
+But it is limited by shelf life even when refrigerated, and is expensive to transport and handle due to temperature and sanitary concerns.
+Fluid cows' milk is about 87% water, 3.5% protein, 3.5-3.7% butter fat, and about 5% carbohydrate (mostly lactose).

 For food processors, major savings and convenience are recognized by removing water and separating fluid milk into its components, with powdered milk being one of the most popular.

 With around 560,000 metric tons of milk powder exported in 2015, it is shipped around the world from producers to customers.
 We transport and warehouse shelf stable milk powders and derivatives in a much more concentrated and efficient form, with whole milk powder, non-fat milk powder, milk protein concentrates, casein and caseinate salts increasing the level of purity for milk protein.
 Cows in New Zealand or Argentina may have contributed to this mornings' coffee creamer!

 See how our application engineers can help you process milk powders more efficiently.
 Get a free customized quote or demo today.